trueBatty/trueBatty.github.io/_pages/about.md

   - /about.html
 ---

 👋Welcome to my homepage!
-I am an incoming PhD student at Sun Yat-Sen University, starting in the fall of 2025.
+I am an incoming Ph.D. student at DiLab, School of Cyber Science and Technology, Sun Yat-Sen University, advised by [Assoc.
+Prof. Sheng Yue](https://scholar.google.com/citations?user=Mc_MN_MAAAAJ).
-Currently, I am a third-year master's student at SUDA NLP Lab, School of Computer Science and Technology, Soochow University, under the supervision of [Prof. Shoushan Li](https://scholar.google.com.hk/citations?user=ZRGSxdUAAAAJ).
+Currently, I am a third-year master's student at SUDA NLP Lab, School of Computer Science and Technology, Soochow University, under the supervision of [Prof. Shoushan Li](https://scholar.google.com/citations?user=ZRGSxdUAAAAJ).
-Additionally, I was a research intern at the [Provable Responsible AI and Data Analytics (PRADA) Lab](https://pradalab1.github.io/), KAUST, advised by [Prof. Di Wang](https://scholar.google.com/citations?user=5hGRe_QAAAAJ).
+Before that, I received my bachelor’s degree from School of Computer Science and Technology, Heilongjiang Institute of Technology, advised by [Prof. Haoliang Qi](https://scholar.google.com/citations?user=R6Ouo-cAAAAJ) and [Prof. Zhongyuan Han](https://scholar.google.com/citations?user=mep07fMAAAAJ).

 My research interests fall in the fields of Large Language Models (LLMs) and Reinforcement Learning (RL), including Agent Evolution, Reasoning Capabilities, and Reward Modeling.
+The ultimate goal of my research is to build systems that can self-evolve to achieve superhuman intelligence.

 ## 🔥News
 - 2024.10: 🎉🎉 One paper is accepted by NeurIPS 2024 Workshop LanGame!